cisocrgroup/ocrd_cis/README.md

 ```

 ### ocrd-cis-ocropy-denoise
-The ocropy-denoise tool can be used to despeckle pages / regions / lines of a workspace.
+The `ocropy-denoise` tool can be used to despeckle pages / regions / lines of a page.
-It runs the Ocropy "nlbin" denoising on every segment of every PAGE in the input file group and references the resulting segment image files in the output PAGE (as AlternativeImage).
+It runs a connected component analysis and removes small components (black or white) on every segment of every PAGE in the input file group and references the resulting segment image files in the output PAGE (as AlternativeImage).
 ```sh
 ocrd-cis-ocropy-denoise \
   --input-file-grp OCR-D-SEG-LINE-DES \